nielsvm/purge/README.md

 to write preventive diagnostic checks that can check their configurations and anything else that affects runtime execution.
 These checks can block all purging but also raise warnings and other diagnostic information.
-End-users can rely on Drupal's status report page where these checks bubble up.
+End-users can rely on Drupal's status report page where these checks also bubble up.

+#### Capacity tracker
+The capacity tracker is the central orchestrator between limited - request lifetime - system resources and an ever growing queue of invalidation objects.

+The tracker aggregates capacity hints given by loaded purgers and sets uniformized purging capacity boundaries.
+It tracks how much purges are taking place - counts successes and failures - and actively protects the set limits.
+This protects end-users against requests exceeding resource limits such as maximum execution time and memory exhaustion.
+At the same time it aids queue processors by dynamically giving the number of items that can be processed in one go.

 #### Processors
 With queuers adding ``tag`` invalidation objects to the queue, this still leaves